Marrbless/Globe-Trotter/README.md

 `save.json`.
 The next time you run the game, `load_state()` will apply offline progress based on the timestamp stored in this file.

+## Recommended World Sizes

+World generation is chunk-based.
+For good performance, keep finite maps under about **100×100** tiles.
+When using infinite mode, limit `max_active_chunks` to roughly **100** so river generation and caching remain fast.

 ## Running Tests

 Execute the unit tests with: